Bushwick Bike Network

 Throughout May and June, NYC DOT's road crews were hard at work implementing the Bushwick Bicycle Network's first phase of bike lanes along Irving Ave, Jefferson Ave, and Hancock St. Enjoy and bike safely!

 On Wednesday, March 16th, 2016, members of Brooklyn Community Board Four voted in support of NYC DOT's proposal for the Bushwick Community Bike Network.
-NYC DOT is confident that this plan will
+NYC DOT is confident that this plan will have a low impact on existing

 On Wednesday, February 17, 2016, NYC DOT representatives presented the proposal for the first phase of the Bushwick Community Bicycle Network to Brooklyn Community Board 4.